We must take sides. Neutrality helps the oppressor, never the victim. Silence encourages the tormentor, never the tormented.

 And as in December 2016, we joined and supported yet another joint statement by the Association of Holocaust Organizations in March 2017, which garnered the signatures of more than 100 institutions, scholars, and educators.
 The Ray Wolpow Institute has been a member of this association since the institute’s creation.
 “We are alarmed by reports that the President plans to defund the US State Department’s Office to Monitor and Combat Anti-Semitism […] We urge the US government to maintain and strengthen the State Department’s Office to Monitor and Combat Anti-Semitism and to create a new agency to address this urgent issue domestically.
 The need becomes clearer by the day as hatred, like a tidal wave, sweeps across the nation.
 Cemeteries, synagogues, churches and mosques are being desecrated.
 Jewish Community Centers and schools are targets of bomb threats and shootings.
 Swastikas and white supremacist threats appear on walls and on social media.
 Now is the time to increase vigilance, not roll it back.”
 You can access the full statement here: Holocaust Organizations and Scholars Statement

 On August 14, 2017, we joined the United States Holocaust Memorial Museum in unequivocally condemning the violence in light of the “Unite the Right” rally in Charlottesville, Virigina and the “neo-Nazi, racist, and antisemitic symbols and language used by some of the participants, including reported chants of, “The Jews will not replace us” (USHMM).
+Along with the Holocaust Educational Foundation at Northwestern University, “We call out the lack of leadership from the highest levels, which has fostered an environment that continues to embolden antisemitic, racial, ethnic, and gender-based hatred and discrimination.
+As part of the hard work of rooting out bigotry in our daily lives, we encourage all to speak out against racist extremism, oppose policies that strip recent civil rights gains, and examine the incipient bias that permeates our society.”
+(HEF, August 23, 2017).
 Likewise, we are deeply alarmed by the vandalism at the New England Holocaust Memorial in Boston in the aftermath of Charlottesville.
 “This act is an egregious affront to Holocaust memory and Holocaust survivors as well as American society.”
 (USHMM, August 15, 2017) And we, once again, strongly support WWU President Sabah Randhawa’s public statement: “At Western and all universities, the power of education must show the way to genuine acceptance and understanding, a counterweight to the ugliness and violence of racism and hatred.”